monalthiran70/MaterPortFolio/README.md

 # References 👏🏻

-- Some Design and Implementation Ideas are taken from [Saad Pasta's Portfolio Project](https://github.com/saadpasta/developerFolio).
+- Some Design and Implementation Ideas are taken from [Ashutosh's Portfolio Project](https://github.com/ashutosh1919/developerFolio).
 - The Logo of MasterPortfolio is inspired from [prettier-logo](https://github.com/prettier/prettier-logo) for [prettier](https://github.com/prettier/prettier) designed by @ianstormtaylor.